JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/083_Binary_Tree_BFS_637._Average_of_Levels_in_Binary_Tree.md

         // A queue is used for level-order traversal.
         Queue<TreeNode> queue = new LinkedList<>();
-        // We start by adding the root node to the queue. queue.offer(root);
+        // We start by adding the root node to the queue.
+        // In Java's Queue interface, queue.add() and queue.offer() are both used to insert elements, but they differ in how they handle capacity limitations or failures to add an element.
+Queue.add(): Throws an exception on failure.
+Queue.offer(): Returns false on failure. queue.offer(root);
         // BFS traversal
         while (!queue.isEmpty()) {